5 Free Cognitive Assessments for Occupational Therapists

-As you may have found, rehab settings don’t always have these on hand when you’re in need of assessing a patient’s cognition during an evaluation or treatment.
+As you may have found, rehab settings don’t always have these on easily hand when you’re in need of assessing a patient’s cognition during an evaluation or treatment.

-Because of this, I did the research for you and found these easy to access cognitive assessments that can be quickly printed off when you’re in a pinch.
+Because of this, we did the research for you and found these easy to access cognitive assessments that can be quickly printed off when you’re in a pinch.

-These free assessments can be used in pretty much all adult-based settings, from acute care, to inpatient rehab, sub-acute rehab or outpatient, depending on what you’re looking to assess.
+These assessments can be used in pretty much all adult-based settings, from acute care, to inpatient rehab, sub-acute rehab or outpatient, depending on what aspect of cognition you’re looking to assess.
 You can use the results from any of these assessments to guide your treatments, share with your rehab team for discharge planning and/or determine if your patient will benefit from further follow-up from their physician or neuropsychologist.

 So without further ado, here are 5 free* cognitive assessments, along with how-to instructions if you’re new to using them.

 1. The Saint Louis University Mental Status (SLUMS) Examination